Tallship Sailing in Denmark; South Funen

 Is bedding included?

-All bedding is included but please bring your own towels.
+All bedding and a towel is included but please bring your own swim towels.
+Micro-fibres are a great lightweight, quick-drying alternative.

 From: Svendborg, Denmark